-AppsFlyer offers its client accounts the industry’s most comprehensive real-time fraud protection, enabled by AppsFlyer’s unparalleled data base of mobile devices.
-While all accounts enjoy basic fraud protection, accounts which have the full Protect360 package enabled, enjoy the full suite of anti fraud protection, preventing huge accumulated damages for advertisers.
+AppsFlyer offers its client accounts the industry’s most comprehensive real-time fraud protection, enabled by AppsFlyer’s unparalleled database of mobile devices.
+While all accounts enjoy basic fraud protection, accounts that have the full Protect360 package enabled, enjoy the full suite of anti-fraud protection, preventing huge accumulated damages for advertisers.

 However, not all fraud can be prevented in real-time.
 As fraudsters become more sophisticated, they find workarounds requiring hands-on detection to discover their activities.

 Protect360 provides the tools for any advertiser to detect these sophisticated methods.